hodgesrm/coldstream-proto/services/goldfin-build/DEPLOY.md

 ## Start on Amazon Host

-Push current docker-compose.yml to host, login, and start cluster.
+Push current docker-compose.yml to host (if new settings are required), login, and start cluster.

 ```
 scp -i ~/eng/amazon/us-west-2-preprod.pem docker-compose.yml \
  ubuntu@52.39.53.10:docker-compose.yml.new